Skip to main content

 Description

-The Azure Storage blobs contain data like ePHI or Financial, which can be secret or personal.
-Data that is erroneously modified or deleted by an application or other storage account user will cause data loss or unavailability.
+Azure Storage containers can contain data such as ePHI or financial records, which can be sensitive or personal.
+Data that is modified or deleted in error by an application or other storage account user can cause data loss or unavailability.

-It is recommended that both Azure Containers with attached Blob Storage and standalone containers with Blob Storage be made recoverable by enabling the soft delete configuration.
-This is to save and recover data when blobs or blob snapshots are deleted.
+It is recommended that Blob Storage containers be made recoverable by enabling the soft delete for containers configuration.
+This saves and recovers data when containers are deleted.

 Rationale

-Containers and Blob Storage data can be incorrectly deleted.
-An attacker/malicious user may do this deliberately in order to cause disruption.
-Deleting an Azure Storage blob causes immediate data loss.
-Enabling this configuration for Azure storage ensures that even if blobs/data were deleted from the storage account, Blobs/data objects are recoverable for a particular time which is set in the "Retention policies," ranging from 1 day to 365 days.
+Containers can be deleted incorrectly.
+An attacker or malicious user may do this deliberately to cause disruption.
+Deleting a container causes immediate data loss.
+Enabling this configuration for Azure Storage ensures that even if containers are deleted from the storage account, those containers are recoverable for a defined retention period.

 Impact